Semantic search

 Semantic search denotes search with meaning, as distinguished from lexical search where the search engine looks for literal matches of the query words or variants of them, without understanding the overall meaning of the query.
 Semantic search is an approach to information retrieval that seeks to improve search accuracy by understanding the searcher's intent and the contextual meaning of terms as they appear in the searchable dataspace, whether on the Web or within a closed system, to generate more relevant results.
-Modern semantic search systems often use vector embeddings to represent words, phrases, or documents as numerical vectors, allowing the retrieval engine to measure similarity based on meaning rather than exact keyword matches.
+Modern semantic search systems use vector embeddings which convert words, phrases, or documents into numerical vectors.
+This allows the engine to find results based on meaning, not just exact keyword matches.

 Some authors regard semantic search as a set of techniques for retrieving knowledge from richly structured data sources like ontologies and XML as found on the Semantic Web.
 Such technologies enable the formal articulation of domain knowledge at a high level of expressiveness and could enable the user to specify their intent in more detail at query time.
 The articulation enhances content relevance and depth by including specific places, people, or concepts relevant to the query.